SigmoidNetmaker/neural-systems-modeling/README.md

 sn4CPG.m -- simulates the locust flight central pattern generator using four model neurons
 snNposFB.m -- computes the responses of N units with positive feedback in series

 Chapter 3.
 Forward and Recurrent Lateral Inhibition

+GAUSS.m -- constructs a Gaussian connection-weight profile
+REPCON.m -- constructs a weight matrix by shifting and laminating a weight profile
+ITLIN.m -- iterates a lateral inhibitory network of linear model neurons ITNLIN.m -- iterates a lateral inhibitory network of nonlinear model neurons
+itrel.m -- iterates a winner-take-all lateral inhibitory network
+setit.m -- sets parameters for a winner-take-all lateral inhibitory network

 Chapter 4.
 Covariation Learning and Auto-Associative Memory